 Visualizing the sculpture on the shop floor proved difficult, so I transferred the design to a life-sized sketch on the wall.
 This guided the composition as I cut and welded the trunk and branches.
 The brass leaves followed, held in place, cut off, and re-welded over and over for weeks as I refined the spacing.

-This serves as a powerful metaphor for life's challenges.
+This tree sculpture serves as a powerful metaphor for life's challenges.
 Like the tree leaning into the wind, we, too, must confront obstacles head-on.
 Through courage and determination, we grow stronger, gaining confidence in our ability to adapt.
 Whether in relationships, careers, or daily struggles, true growth comes from embracing adversity.

 As my audience expands, so does the demand for a broader colour palette.
 Traditionally, collectors in Southern Ontario have favoured natural hues like Gunmetal, Pewter, and Oxidized finishes.
 However, a shift is underway.
 There’s growing interest in bold accents, painted elements, and coloured metals like Brass, Copper, and Stainless Steel.